Mark Feehily

-Markus "Mark" Michael Patrick Feehily (born 28 May 1980) is an Irish singer and one of the two lead vocalists of the pop vocal group Westlife.
+Markus Michael Patrick Feehily (born 28 May 1980) is an Irish singer, best known as a member of the pop vocal group Westlife.
 Westlife has released twelve albums, embarked on thirteen world tours and won several awards, becoming one of the most successful musical groups of all time.
-With 15 number one appearances, he is also the highest-charting LGBT performer on the UK Singles Chart.
+With 15 number one appearances, Feehily is also the highest-charting LGBT singer on the UK Singles Chart.

 Career

 1998–2012: Six as One, IOYou, Westlife

-Feehily rose to fame as one of the two lead vocalists of the boy band Westlife, the other being Shane Filan.
-Before Westlife, Feehily, Filan and Kian Egan were members of the self-formed, six-piece, Sligo-based boy band IOYOU, previously named Six As One, which released the single "Together Girl Forever" and songs "Everlasting Love" and "Good Thing".
+Feehily rose to fame in the boy band Westlife.
+Before Westlife, Feehily, Shane Filan and Kian Egan were members of the self-formed, six-piece, Sligo-based boy band IOYOU, previously named Six As One, which released the single "Together Girl Forever" and songs "Everlasting Love" and "Good Thing".
 Louis Walsh, the manager of Boyzone, was contacted by Filan's mother and learned of the group.
 The final line-up, established on 3 July 1998, consisted of Feehily, Filan and Egan from the original line-up, and Nicky Byrne and Bryan McFadden, new members who auditioned from Dublin.
 Boyzone singer Ronan Keating was brought in to co-manage the group with Walsh, assuming an advisory role.

-Feehily has sung completely solo on songs for the band in several instances: